28 January 2025

 Mode of transmission

-The usual HEV causing human infection is transmitted mainly through the faecal-oral route, for example, due to faecal contamination of drinking water.
-Besides, foodborne transmission can result from ingestion of undercooked meat or meat products produced from infected animals (HEV has been detected in pig livers).
-Other rare transmission routes identified include:
+The usual HEV causing human infection is transmitted mainly through the faecal-oral route, such as faecal contamination of drinking water.
+Besides, foodborne transmission can result from ingestion of undercooked meat or meat products produced from infected animals (HEV has been detected in pig livers), or ingestion of raw or undercooked shellfish.
+Other uncommon transmission routes identified include:

 The infected persons are believed to excrete the virus beginning a few days before to around 3 - 4 weeks after the onset of disease.